Incrementis/Javascript-Rules-for-equal-to-operator-/README.md

 # Javascript-Rules-for-equal-to-operator-
-Testing the "==" operator with different types and explaining why
+This project allows to test the "==" operator with different types.
+For more information please visit the wiki for this project: https://github.com/Incrementis/Javascript-Rules-for-equal-to-operator-/wiki